elviscoly/ng-movies/README.md

-# MoviesApp
+# NG Movies App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.
+This is a simple angular application to search form movies with trailers

 ## Development server